 by – Castle

 There are numerous questions that immediately come to mind when faced with such a heinous act.
 Why did this happen?
-How did two twelve-year-old girls conspire with each other to perpetrate this brutal act?
+How did two twelve-year-old girls conspire with each other to perpetuate this brutal act?
 What was the purpose of the act?
 Given their relative ages, and the up-close brutality and violence involved in stabbing a victim nineteen times, the attack is all the more disturbing and sinister.

 One of the girls told investigators they decided to kill their friend so they could become “proxies” of the Slenderman (according to popular legend, to become a “proxy” of Slenderman, and show your devotion to the demonic creature, you must commit murder).
 The second girl told police that she routinely sees “Slender Man” in her dreams.